Michael the Brave (film): Production

 The film had initially been intended to be an American-Romanian superproduction, with Columbia Pictures proposing actors such as Charlton Heston, Orson Welles, Laurence Harvey, Elizabeth Taylor, Richard Burton, or Kirk Douglas.
-But at Nicolae Ceauşescu's intent, the production was approved only with Romanian actors.
+But at Nicolae Ceaușescu's insistence, the production was approved only with Romanian actors.

 The story is historically less authentic, but is full of grand battle scenes, political plots, betrayals and family drama.
-To reenact the battles that Mihai Viteazul fought against the Turks, some 5,000 soldiers of the Romanian army were brought to the set.
+To reenact the battles that Mihai Viteazul fought against the Turks, some 5,000 soldiers of the Romanian Army were brought to the set.
 Some reports put this number around 10,000 soldiers.
-The film has two parts and was shot in several locations, such as Istanbul, Prague and Călugăreni, but also the Danube, the Black Sea, Alba Iulia, Carpathian Mountains, Bucharest, Sibiu, Sinaia, and Miraslau.
+The film has two parts and was shot in several locations, such as Istanbul, Prague, and Călugăreni, but also the Danube, the Black Sea, Alba Iulia, Carpathian Mountains, Bucharest, Sibiu, Sinaia, and Mirăslău.

-The budget at the time was around 14 million lei, which in 2010 was estimated to be worth to be around 500,000 dollars, a relatively high sum for its period.
+The budget at the time was around 14 million lei, which in 2010 was estimated to be worth to be around 500,000 US dollars, a relatively high sum for its period.